Best Ocean-View Restaurants in LA

 Credit: Nigel Ohrberg

 Looking for a waterfront spot that feels like summer year-round?
 Nigel’s channels vintage South Beach glamour with California coastal cool, complete with pink-and-green accents, art deco curves, plush cabanas and floating booths.
-Menu standouts include ahi tuna tartare topped with creamy avocado, rich truffled mushroom risotto, and lobster rolls served on buttery brioche.
+Menu standouts include ahi tuna tartare topped with creamy avocado, rich truffled mushroom risotto and salmon with sauteed sugar snap peas.
 Brunch favorites like the lobster Benedict or bananas foster French toast are best enjoyed with a crisp glass of Champagne by the fire pit.
 Whether you arrive by land or dock right outside, Nigel’s makes every visit feel like a celebration.

 Location: Long Beach